+This Expert Technology Tool was a product of the very successful SMART TechNet Project started 1 June 2000.
 Welding technology in the broadest sense plays a major role in Australia's well-being and is utilised by over 20,000 Australian businesses large and small with over 300,000 employees.
 The WTIA is a significant player with industry in promoting improvements in industry through optimum use of Technology.

 To ensure industries employing this technology are competitive globally, we all must become smarter.
-The WTIA SMART TechNet Project aims to do this by:
+The WTIA SMART TechNet Project did this by:

 - a) covering the total life cycle of welded products/structures i.e. a holistic approach to avoid critical gaps in technology and practice. - b) utilising new industry sectors (SMART Groups) to help identify problems and industry, Federal, State, Territory and Regional needs, to prioritise these needs, and to provide support, guidance and information for optimum solutions.
 (SMART is an acronym for Save Money And Re-engineer with Technology). - c) using new Technology Expert Groups, interfacing at company/on site level, who will extract and consolidate local and global knowledge (from R&D, practice, and experience) into a form, which is available and diffusible to industry through 'Expert Technology Tools'.
-This is currently a major priority particularly for SMEs. - d) absorbing and improving the current successful WTIA OzWeldTSC Network by expansion with overseas and other centres for latest information and by utilising training centres, at company and SME level to assist in its efficient diffusion and application.
+This is currently a major priority particularly for SMEs. - d) absorbing and improving the current successful WTIA OzWeld TSC NetworkIby expansion with overseas and other centres for latest information and by utilising training centres, at company and SME level to assist in its efficient diffusion and application.

-The overall cost of this three-year project is \$10.50m with \$7.00m required from State bodies, industry and WTIA earned income and \$3.50m from a Federal Government grant.
-The financial grant agreed by the Department of Industry, Science and Resources (DISR) Technology Diffusion Program required this other support and enables the complete network to be firmly established within the next three years.
+The overall cost of this three-year project was \$10.50m with \$7.00m provided by State bodies, industry and WTIA earned income and \$3.50m from a Federal Government grant.
+The financial grant agreed by the Department of Industry, Science and Resources (DISR) Technology Diffusion Program required this other support and enable the complete network to be firmly established within the three years.
 The Project represents an ideal example of Industry, State and Territory Governments and Federal Government working in a team effort for the overall benefit of Australia.
-It gives enormous leverage of upto 700 to 1 for each sponsor's financial contribution, the benefits of which are passed on to the sponsors.
+It gave enormous leverage of upto 700 to 1 for each sponsor's financial contribution, the benefits of which are passed on to the sponsors.

-The present project has 29 local and 7 overseas Technology Support Centres and 69 company sponsors from a wide variety of industries.
+The project has 29 local and 7 overseas Technology Support Centres and 69 company sponsors from a wide variety of industries.
 These numbers are continually increasing.

 Major benefits from this project are overall improvement and competitiveness of Australian industry through the use of latest proven technology, economically diffused by a greatly improved network, as well as improved and expanded services to sponsor companies.
-The project is believed to be the major practical strategy for rapid improvement of our "welding"
+The project is believed to be the major practical strategy for rapid improvement of our "welding" businesses.

 The return on investment for all parties on the WTIA OzWeld Technology Support Centres Project has been enormous.
-The return on this new SMART TechNet Project is expected to be even higher for parties involved.
+The return on the SMART TechNet Project was over 12:1 for all parties involved.